EPICLab/synectic/ARCHITECTURE.md

 The TypeScript project has typically advocated and maintained [TSLint](https://palantir.github.io/tslint/) for TypeScript static analysis, but has more recently begun to transition towards ESLint in order to take advantage of the more-performant architecture and framework support (e.g. rules for React Hook or Vue); per the TypeScript [roadmap](https://github.com/Microsoft/TypeScript/issues/29288).
 Therefore, we have followed the ESLint configuration steps described in a blog post from Christopher Pappas, ["From TSLint to ESLint, or How I Learned to Lint GraphQL Code"](https://artsy.github.io/blog/2019/01/29/from-tslint-to-eslint/) (published 2019.01.29).

 The [`@typescript-eslint/eslint-plugin`](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin) module is an ESLint-specific plugin which, when used in conjunction with `@typescript-eslint/parser`, allows for TypeScript-specific linting rules to run.
 The [`@typescript-eslint/parser`](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/parser) module provides an ESLint-specific parser which leverages `typescript-estree` and is designed to be used as a replacement for ESLint's default parser, `espree`.

 The [`eslint-plugin-import`](https://www.npmjs.com/package/eslint-plugin-import) module intends to support linting of ES2015+ (ES6+) import/export syntax, and prevent issues with misspelling of file paths and import names.

-The [`eslint-plugin-react`](https://www.npmjs.com/package/eslint-plugin-react) module provides React specific rules for ESLint.

-The [`eslint-plugin-jest`](https://www.npmjs.com/package/eslint-plugin-jest) module exports a recommended configuration that enforces good testing practices.

 The [`eslint-plugin-testing-library`](https://www.npmjs.com/package/eslint-plugin-testing-library) module provides specific rules for following best practices and anticipating common mistakes when writing tests with [Testing Library](https://testing-library.com/).

-The [`eslint-plugin-jest-dom`](https://www.npmjs.com/package/eslint-plugin-jest-dom) module provides specific rules for best practices and anticipating common mistakes when writing tests with [`@testing-library/jest-dom`](https://www.npmjs.com/package/@testing-library/jest-dom).

 **Packages:**
 * *`devDependencies`*